exploring for creative connections

 Keystone Consumers – Jennifer Jacquet

-These ideas are part of the foundation of ideas I am creating with
+These ideas form part of the foundation of ideas I am creating with

 Perhaps the greatest pleasure in science comes from theories that derive the solution to some deep puzzle from a small set of simple principles in a surprising way.